ColdFusionX/ColdFusionX.github.io/_posts/2020-08-25-SwagshopHTB.md

 image: /assets/img/Posts/SwagShop.png
 ---

-> SwagShop from HackTheBox is an retired machine which had a web service running with an outdated vulnerable Magento CMS that allows us to perform an RCE and get a reverse shell.
+> SwagShop from HackTheBox is an retired machine which had a web service running with an outdated vulnerable Magento CMS that allows us to perform an RCE using Froghopper Attack and get a reverse shell.
 Later we can exploit sudo privileges to run vi as root through sudo command and exploit it to get root shell.

 ## Enumeration
 Lets start out with Nmap scan to find out open ports and services: